 Oversight of dealers is critical because gun dealers represent a major source of illegally trafficked firearms.
 One report by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) analyzed 1,530 trafficking investigations conducted between July 1996 and December 1998 and found that dealers and pawnbrokers were associated with over 40,000 trafficked guns.4 The report concluded that these groups’ “access to large numbers of firearms makes them a particular threat to public safety when they fail to comply with the law.”5

-Almost 70% of the guns recovered in the Mexican drug war between 2007 and 2011 and traced by ATF originated in the United States.6 According to one report, US law enforcement officials “believe U.S. gun shops are a logical option for illegal trafficking because these shops have large quantities of firearms and ammunition.”7 Given dealers’ access to large volumes of weaponry, “their potential collusion with firearms traffickers poses an enormous risk.”8 The weak penalties dealers can face for violating laws, and the infrequency with which dealers’ licenses are revoked, also both limit the effectiveness of US anti-trafficking efforts.9
+Almost 70% of the guns recovered by law enforcement in Mexico between 2007 and 2011 and traced by ATF originated in the United States.6 According to one report, US law enforcement officials “believe U.S. gun shops are a logical option for illegal trafficking because these shops have large quantities of firearms and ammunition.”7 Given dealers’ access to large volumes of weaponry, “their potential collusion with firearms traffickers poses an enormous risk.”8 The weak penalties dealers can face for violating laws, and the infrequency with which dealers’ licenses are revoked, also both limit the effectiveness of US anti-trafficking efforts.9

 Despite the need for strong dealer oversight, ATF faces numerous obstacles that enable corrupt dealers to go undetected and unpunished.
 For example, ATF may conduct only one unannounced inspection of each dealer per year, the burden of proof for prosecution and revocation are extremely high, and serious violations of firearms laws have been classified as misdemeanors rather than felonies.
 In addition, ATF has historically been grossly underfunded and understaffed.10